manpages/role./fantasy2.md

 willing character's mental points maximum is reduced by 1.

 As a ritual, owner of a magic item can unlink the item if she does, item gets disenchanted at next dawn.
-An arcane mage can spend a ritual to link an unlinked magic item.
+A character who has access to magical basic interactions can spend a ritual to link an unlinked magic item.

 If the owner gets too far from the linked magic object, the object becomes unlinked.